GameFabric/docs/src/multiplayer-servers/getting-started/glossary.md

 ## Region

-A Region is a geographic area made up of one or more Sites where resources can be hosted.
+A Region is typically a geographic area made up of one or more Locations where resources can be hosted.

+## Location

+A Location is a group of Sites that share a geographical area and other characteristics.
 This specific resource is not configurable through the Armada UI.
 It is configured by Nitrado, for you.

 ## Site

-A Site is a cluster that belongs to a Region.
+A Site is a cluster that belongs to a Location.
 This specific resource is not configurable through the Armada UI.
 It is configured by Nitrado, for you.

 ## Branch